applebee1558/ProtoSmasher-Docs/docs/Libraries/debug.md

 ```lua
 variant debug.setlocal(int stackIndex, string localName, Variant value)
 ```
 Sets the value of a local from the selected stack based on the name.
-Returns boolean "true" on success.
+Returns boolean `true` on success.

 ## Get Upvalue
 ```lua